Hajime no Ippo: Reception

 By September 2008, the Hajime no Ippo manga had over 73 million copies in circulation.
 By November 2019, it had over 96 million copies in circulation.
-By December 2021, it had over 100 million copies in circulation.
+By July 2023, it had over 100 million copies in circulation.

 Anime Academy gave the first anime series a glowing response; all five reviewers rated it above 90%, with one referring to the series as "the cream of the crop" of the sports genre in anime, and another stating that "fighting and character development have never tangoed so well together".
 Gia Manry of Fanboy.com listed the series as one of their "Top Ten Underrated Manga".
-IGN listed : Rising among the best anime series of the 2010s.
+IGN listed Hajime no Ippo: Rising among the best anime series of the 2010s.